Efficient storage of Pareto points in biobjective mixed integer programming: Biobjective tree (BoT)

 Figure \ref{gen_pts_sgmts} shows an example of solutions that might be generated when solving an instance of BOMILP.
 We would like to store the nondominated portion of these points and segments, as shown in Figure \ref{store_pts_sgmts}.

-Our goal is to have a data structure $\mathcal{S}$ which can take points and line segments as input, and store only the nondominated subset of the solutions regardless of the order in which they are inserted.
-Therefore, when a new solution is added to $\mathcal{S}$, it needs to not only recognize whether or not the new solution is dominated by solutions already in $\mathcal{S}$, but it must also be able to determine whether or not the new solution dominates any currently stored solutions.
-Once these checks have been made, $\mathcal{S}$ must be able to update itself and store only nondominated solutions.
-Consider the set of solutions depicted in Figures \ref{gen_pts_sgmts} and \ref{store_pts_sgmts} and suppose that the segments connecting (1,17), (2,15), (4,14), and (9,13) are currently stored in $\mathcal{S}$.
-When inserting the point (5,11) into $\mathcal{S}$, it must recognize that the point dominates a portion of the segment connecting (4,14) and (9,13), and thus this portion of the segment must be removed from $\mathcal{S}$ before the point is added to $ \mathcal{S}$.
-Similarly, when the segment connecting (6,16) and (7,10) is inserted, it must recognize that a portion of this segment is dominated by (5,11) and therefore only allow the nondominated portion of the segment to be added.
-The data structure we use is a modified version of a quad-tree in which each node represents either a singleton or a line segment associated with a Pareto point or set of Pareto points of \eqref{BOMILP}.
-Note that a quad-tree is a data structure specifically designed for storing data in {$\R^p$, with $p \in \mathbb{N}$.
-For the remainder of this work, though, we restrict our discussion of quad-trees to their application in $\R^2$.
-In this case,} each node $\pi$ in a quad-tree has at most four children, one for each quadrant of the Cartesian plane.
-The four children of $\pi$ must lie within $\pi+ \R_{++}, \pi+ \R_{-+}, \pi+ \R_{--}$ and $\pi+ \R_{+-}$, respectively, where, for example, $\R_{++}:= \{x\in \R^2: x_1 \geq 0, x_2 \geq 0\}$.
+A BoT stores only the nondominated subset of the solutions regardless of the order in which they are inserted.
+Consider the set of solutions in Figures~\ref{gen_pts_sgmts} and suppose that the segments connecting (1,17), (2,15), (4,14), and (9,13) are currently stored.
+When inserting the point (5,11), which dominates a portion of the segment connecting (4,14) and (9,13), the portion must be removed before the point is added.
+Similarly, when the segment connecting (6,16) and (7,10) is inserted, because a portion of this segment is dominated by (5,11), only the nondominated portion of the segment should be added.